In-Service Training Course Descriptions

 2 credits

-This 35-hour course is designed to provide officers with the skills to serve warrants and approach high-risk situations such as prowler calls and building searches; very challenging environments that require specialized training to command the edge in both shooting and non-shooting situations.
-This course was developed especially for the patrol officer tasked to conduct building searches, and for the officer who has the responsibility to conduct narcotics search warrants.
-This course is facilitated with intensive, hands on training that will enhance the investigating officer's ability to execute warrants and tactical approaches safely and effectively.
+This 35-hour course is designed for officers tasked with approaching high-risk situations such as serving warrants and conducting building searches to provide them with the necessary skills to develop and command the edge in both shooting and non-shooting situations.
+This course is facilitated with intensive, hands-on training that will enhance the investigating officer's ability to execute warrants and tactical approaches safely and effectively.
 Individuals should attend this course with the capability and motivation to participate in a stressful environment, both physically and mentally.
+Instructional areas include planning, briefing and critiques, active countermeasures, effective entry techniques, room clearing techniques, hallways and stairway clearing, weapons control and retention, basic and advance shooting skills, live-fire room clearing, multi-weapon team stress courses.